soalaksks/moe-canberrasec/latest-happenings-and-announcements/announcements/_posts/2024-10-21-post-Prove It! 2024 Competition Essay & Video, 1st and 3rd Placing.md

 image: ""
 variant: tiptap
 ---
-<p>Recently, a group of our secondary 2 students participated in a humanities
+<p>Recently, two groups of our Secondary 2 students participated in a Humanities
 competition, ‘Prove It!
 2024, organised by the National Library Board (NLB).
 They wrote an essay and created an eye-opening video that dives into the importance of using digital devices wisely using credible research sources.